Revolutionary Communist Party, USA

-The Revolutionary Communist Party, USA (also known as RCP and The Revcoms) is a communist party in the United States founded in 1975 and led by its chairman, Bob Avakian.
-The party organizes for a revolution to overthrow the system of capitalism and replace it with a socialist state, with the final aim of world communism.
-The RCP is frequently described as a cult, a characterization to which it strongly objects.
+The Revolutionary Communist Party, USA (also known as RCP, The Revcoms, or Revcom) is a communist party in the United States led by Bob Avakian.
+Founded in 1975, the RCP has its origins in the New Communist movement of the 1960s and 1970s.
+The party organizes for a revolution to overthrow capitalism and replace it with a socialist state, with the final aim of world communism.
+The RCP is frequently described as a cult of personality around Avakian.